 Download and subscribe here on iTunes (we would love a review!):

 Jordan: This is Jordan Lejuwaan and I am here with Martijn Schirp, from the High Existence podcast.
 Today we are speaking with Tom Shroder, the former editor of the Washington Post magazine, where he oversaw two Pulitzer Prize winning feature stories.
 His most recent book published in September, the name of which is Acid Test: LSD, Ecstasy and the Power to Heal.
 This book is an awesome story about the resurgence of research into medical use of psychedelic drugs and the people behind it.

 His earlier book, Old Souls is a classic study of the intersection between mysticism and science.

-We also have on the show Nicholas Blackston, who is a former Marine and a participant of the clinical trial of MDMA-assisted psychotherapy for PTSD.
+We also have on the show Nicholas Blackston, who is a former Marine and a participant of the clinical trial of MDMA therapy for PTSD.
 Nick joined the Marines out of high school and saw combat in the Iraqi cities of Fallujah and Ramadi.
-He suffered severe Post Traumatic Stress Disorder until MDMA-assisted psychotherapy allowed him to find the roots of his disorder and heal himself.
+He suffered severe Post Traumatic Stress Disorder until MDMA therapy allowed him to find the roots of his disorder and heal himself.
 His story is told in Tom’s book, Acid Test.